 This section contains a description of the major categories of Commonwealth revenues.
 See "COMMONWEALTH EXPENDITURES" for a description of the major categories of Commonwealth expenditures.
-All percentages and amounts for fiscal 2019 and fiscal 2020 are projected.
+All percentages and amounts for fiscal 2019 are estimated and for fiscal 2020 are projected.